The rise and rise of bronze cladding

 The timeless design of bronze – it has been used in architecture for thousands of years – is illustrated in another project where our rainscreen cladding was specified.
 The £57m Emily Wilding Davison Building at Royal Holloway, University of London’s Egham campus, features our Proteus HR TECU Bronze materials.
 Designed by Associated Architects, it was the unusual location of this development with a Grade I listed Gothic revival building on one side and a beautiful natural campus landscapes on the other that dictated material choices.

-Careful design and choice of façade cladding was therefore essential to make the design work.
+Careful design and choice of façade cladding were therefore essential to make the design work.
 Bronze rainscreen cladding was specified because the architects felt that the ochre’s, browns and reds resulting from the natural weathering of the material would harmonise with the colour of the brick and clay roof tiles of the Grade I structure beyond.
-We supplied the TECU Bronze cladding in its natural warm, reddish brown state, which will develop in a manner characteristic for bronze through the effects of weathering.
+We supplied the TECU Bronze cladding in its naturally warm, reddish brown state, which will develop in a manner characteristic for bronze through the effects of weathering.

 The foldable, malleable nature of metal rainscreen cladding, including bronze, enhances its appeal, too, allowing us to create curves, ellipses, waves and a wide range of other shapes to give the façade a living, organic aesthetic.
 This property of the material also makes it suitable for manufacturing into fins that again add greater depth, creating a three-dimensional façade.
-To find out more about the ‘Factors to consider when specifying architectural fins’ made from bronze and other metals, read our blog.